haxsaw/actuator-docs/source/manual/overview.rst

 -  and can be factored into collections of reusable sets of declarative components

-And while each model provides capabilties on their own, they can be inter-related to not only exchange information, but to allow instances of a model to tailor the content of other models.
+And while each model provides capabilities on their own, they can be inter-related to not only exchange information, but to allow instances of a model to tailor the content of other models.

-Actuator uses the Python *class* construct as the basis for defining a model, and the class's contents serves as a logical description of the item being modeled; for instance a collection of infrastructure resources for a system.
-These model classes can have both static and dynamic aspects, allowing them to be used to describe systems that include fixed assets as well as dynamic cloud-based ones..
+Actuator uses the Python ``class`` statement as the basis for defining a model, and the class's contents serves as a logical description of the item being modeled; for instance a collection of infrastructure resources for a system.
+These model classes can have both static and dynamic aspects, allowing them to be used to describe systems that include fixed assets as well as dynamic cloud-based ones.

 ================
 The Four Models